Nevermind, Never Forgotten

 SMELLS LIKE TEEN SPIRIT

-From those unmistakable four first power chords, Nevermind kicks off with an angst and bravado that would define an era.
-Twenty-five years ago, I heard those chords, the heavy, punk rock riffing, the powerhouse drumming, followed by a mellow verse and the controlled chaos of the chorus.
-This song introduced me to the word “Libido” for the first time, even though, at eleven years old, mine was nearing a state of constancy.
+From those unmistakable four first power chords, Nevermind kicks off with an angst and a bravado that would define an era.
+Twenty-five years ago, I heard those chords for the first time, the heavy, punk rock riffing, the powerhouse drumming, followed by a mellow verse and the controlled chaos of the anthemic chorus.
+This song introduced me to the word “Libido” for the first time even as mine, at eleven years old, mine was nearing a state of constancy.
 The album ushered in the end of the hard rock and pop of the 80s—it knocked Michael Jackson out of the top spot in Billboard.
 It spawned the career, albeit brief, of the voice of a generation in Kurt Cobain.

 Many would say that Nevermind, and in particular the ubiquitous hit “Smells Like Teen Spirit”, ruined Cobain, and perpetuated his suicide a mere 30 months later.